-Avatar broadcasting is a feature that allows event hosts to project their avatars into parallel "clone" instances of the same experience in order to circumvent the usual limits on the number of people who are allowed to visit an experience simultaneously.
+Avatar broadcasting is a feature that allows event hosts to project their avatars into parallel "clone" instances of the same world in order to circumvent the usual limits on the number of people who are allowed to visit a world simultaneously.
 This allows you to reach a much larger audience and provide a "front row" experience to all visitors, regardless of the number of attendees.

 Avatar broadcasting allows avatars from one "broadcasting" scene to be projected into other instances of the same scene, allowing a much larger audience to see and hear them.